jameshughes89/cs102/src/site/topic25.rst

 * Assuming:
     * We have a collection of :math:`n` things that need to be sorted
     * The things to be sorted are base :math:`r` integers
-        * E.g. base 10 numbers
+        * E.g. base 10 integers
     * The longest number to be sorted has :math:`w` symbols
         * E.g. the numbers of digits in the base 10 numbers